jereksel/MidiToFloppy/README.md

 MidiToFloppy experimental branch
 ============

-This branch will use low level manipulation and interrupts for maximum performance.
+This branch will use low level pins manipulation and interrupts for maximum performance.